timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 ```

-The fourth step run your custom module.
+The fourth step runs your custom module.
 --

 * The password to turn casper-fs visible is "AbraKadabra".
 * The password to turn the casper-fs invisible is "Shazam".
-* The password to turn the secret files in hidden is "Alakazam" the same to turn to unhidden.
+* The password to turn the secret files in hidden is "Alakazam", the same to turn to unhidden.
 * The password to protect files or unprotect is "Sesame".

-You need to send the password for your fake device, "usb15" for example to test hidden and unhidden resources on file system:
+You need to send the password for your fake device, "usb15" for example, to test hidden and unhidden resources on the file system:
 ```
 $ touch secret.txt
 $ ls